mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/Setting-up-alternative-data-stores.md

 If you wish to analyse your data using a wider range of tools (e.g. BI tools like [Looker][looker], [ChartIO][chartio] or [Tableau][tableau], or statistical tools like [R][r]), you will want to load your data into a database like Amazon [Redshift][setup-redshift] or [PostgreSQL][setup-postgres] to enable use of these tools.

-The [StorageLoader][storage-loader-setup] is an application to make it simple to keep an updated copy of your data in Redshift.
+The [RDB Loader][storage-loader-setup] is an application to make it simple to keep an updated copy of your data in Redshift.
 To setup Snowplow to automatically populate a PostgreSQL and/or Redshift database with Snowplow data, you need to first:

 1. [Create a database and table for Snowplow data in Redshift][setup-redshift] and/or
 2. [Create a database and table for Snowplow data in PostgreSQL][setup-postgres]

-Then, *afterwards*, you will need to [set up the StorageLoader to regularly transfer Snowplow data into your new store(s)][storage-loader-setup]
+Then, *afterwards*, you will need to [set up the EmrEtlRunner to regularly transfer Snowplow data into your new store(s)][storage-loader-setup]

 Note that instructions on setting up both Redshift and PostreSQL on EC2 are included in this setup guide and referenced from the links above.